top of page

 Studio Manager, Teacher, Artist

-Kaila has been making functional pottery for the last seven years.
+Kaila has been making functional pottery for the last eight years.
 She has taught wheel-throwing at Fuller Craft Museum and loves introducing people to the joy of making pots.
 There's nothing quite like the excitement of throwing a piece that makes you proud.

 Kaila is drawn to pottery because she loves the idea that you can make objects that add a bit of magic, whimsy, beauty, and human connection to an ordinary activity such as making a cup of coffee.